Readers Question: How Long do Recessions last?

 - Global nature of depression.
 Many countries increased tariffs to try and protect domestic industries, but this caused lower global trade.

-- In response to depression, Government’s tried to balance budget by increasing taxes, but this caused lower spending..
+- In response to depression, Government’s tried to balance the budget by increasing taxes, but this caused lower spending..

 - Negative Multiplier effect.